Marta Roure

 Marta Roure i Besolí (born 16 January 1981) is an Andorran singer and actress.
 She represented Andorra in the Eurovision Song Contest 2004 with her song "Jugarem a estimar-nos", earning the eighteenth place in the semifinal.
 It was the first time a song in Catalan language was performed at the Eurovision Song Contest, as well as Andorra's debut at the competition.

 Early and personal life

 She was born on 16 January 1981 in Andorra la Vella, Andorra, into a music family.
 Her great-grandfather, Joan Roure i Riu, was a trumpeter, her grandfather Joan Roure i Jané a sardana was a composer, her aunt Meritxell Roure i Morist has been a piano teacher, and her father Jordi Roure i Torra a band director, trumpeter and trumpet teacher.
 Marta has a sister, Anna, who is a piano teacher.
 She was born in Andorra, but she spent her youth in France.

-Marta is the mother of a boy born in 2002 and called Julen.
+Marta gave birth to a boy in 2002 named Julen.